Tok-ra/dvz_wmac/readme.md

 Questions
-do we need prepare seperated one to distingguish pre/op???
+1. do we need prepare seperated one to distingguish pre/op???
-coarse model only has one resurface_file, but there're two resurface polygons
+2. coarse model only has one resurface_file, but there're two resurface polygons files
    use two resurface file in the fine scale model, need check with MLR
-same side boudnary for pre-hanford and oppc period?
+4. same side boudnary for pre-hanford and oppc period?
-There should be scripts/data to automaticlly generate the sources, ask MLR
+5. There should be scripts/data to automaticlly generate the sources, ask MLR
-the base model of coarse scale simlation doesn't have tanks
+6. the base model of coarse scale simlation doesn't have tanks
-the base model has different resolution as the facies model Need attension:how MLR choose the model origin? why it's slightly different from xpiv and ypiv
+7. the base model has different resolution as the facies model Need attension:how MLR choose the model origin? why it's slightly different from xpiv and ypiv